Direct replacement for Watt's Up and Doc Wattson DC digital inline meter.

 The measurement screen continuously displays Amps, Volts and Watts.
 All other measured values are

-presented sequentially, every two seconds, in the Data-Queue position of the display.
+presented sequentially, every second, in the Data-Queue position of the display.
 Data values

 are identified by their units (Ah, Wh, Ap, Vm, Wp).
 All measurement screen values are updated every